 The band's 2006 album, Soft Machine, was a defining moment, featuring Mad Cobra on a reggae-garage rock hybrid called "Cobrastyle," paving the path toward 2010's "Get Fresh With You" featuring Laza Morgan, then 2014's "Sunshine" featuring Natalie Storm, 2016's "Marathon Man" featuring Cutty Ranks, and it's what we're still hearing from the band today in "Hustla" featuring Ward 21.
 Believe me, this is a catchy song that belongs here.
 The band writes great music.
 But at this point, I'm ready for the band to focus on some of their other established sounds, find some new ones, and let this direction go.

 Teddybears are more than a one-trick pony.
 Prior to all this, back in the 90s, they were a hardcore rock band called Teddybears STHLM, a play on themes considering most Swedish metal band names are as extreme as possible, but now their sound has evolved to fit the name.
-They are cuddly and loveable and utilize a variety of sounds in their music.
+They are cuddly and lovable and utilize a variety of sounds in their music.
 Every album they release feels like I'm attending a vaudeville, and I'm looking forward to hearing their future material.

 12. Danny Goffey - Buzzkiller